Thirty days hath September,

 And twenty-nine in each leap year.

-I showed my Mom the above YouTube video.
+I showed my Mom the following YouTube video.
 It was the first time she’d seen this trick done.
 I always thought both of my parents taught it to me.
 Obviously it was Dad.

-The number of days in each month are:
+Just for the record, the number of days in each month are as follows:

 jan 31 feb 28/29 mar 31 apr 30 may 31 jun 30 jul 31 aug 31 sep 30 oct 31 nov 30 dec 31